 NYC can be quite expensive, but true New Yorkers will tell you that there are multiple ways to save money.
 Take note of the best places to buy furniture, as well as the cheapest restaurants.

 A few minutes of research can save you more than just a few dollars.
-Adhering to a budget when you live in a city like New York will help you get to grips with the steep expenses in the City That Never Sleeps.
+Adhering to a budget when you live in a city like New York will help you get to grips with the City That Never Sleeps steep expenses.

 If you’re set on moving, begin by clicking here to Calculate Your Move.